mmckelvy/apply-migrations/README.md

 ## Install
 ```
-npm install @mmckelvy/apply-migrations --save
+npm install @mmckelvy/apply-migrations --save-dev
 ```

-## Usage
+## Suggested usage
+For a full example, see the `examples` folder.

+Create a directory called `migrations` and add a file called `index.js`.

-Create a directory and add your migrations as `.sql` files.
+Create a child directory called `src` and add your migrations to `src` as `.sql` files.
 The naming convention for your files is as follows:

 ```
 <order number>[separator]<migration name>.sql